biblerevelation/biblerevelation/_posts/2014-03-27-31-chapters-proverbs.md

 <h2>What should be your #1 Prayer Request?</h2>
 Wisdom!!
 <h2>Why Wisdom is our #1 Prayer Request?</h2>
-<a title="What should be your #1 Prayer Request?" href="http://biblerevelation.org/2014/03/20/number-1-prayer-request/" target="_blank">Click me for more info</a>
+<a title="What should be your #1 Prayer Request?" href="http://biblerevelation.org/2014/03/20/number-1-prayer-request/" target="_blank" rel="noopener noreferrer">Click me for more info</a>
 <h2>Short Note about Wisdom:</h2>
 <ul>
 	<li>Wisdom being the Principal thing mentioned in Bible ( Proverbs 4:7 )</li>